On Whitham's conjecture of a highest cusped wave for a nonlocal dispersive equation: Introduction

-Even though the kernel $K$ in \eqref{eq:K} is real, even, and smooth for all $x \neq 0$ with derivates of rapid decay, as made precise in Proposition~\ref{prop:decay}, Proposition~\ref{prop:kernel decomposition} and Corollary~\ref{cor:improved asymptotics}, it is also singular at the origin, causing nontrivial problems when one wants to analyse it (to come to any conclusion, Whitham in his further analysis replaced the exact kernel \(K\) with a continuous `approximation' of it, something that however changes the weak dispersion of the equation \eqref{eq:steadywhitham}, and interchanges it with the Burgers--Poisson equation that does not feature cusps).
-We approach \(K\) by investigating the signs of its derivatives, taking a route via complex analysis and the theory of completely monotone functions.
+Even though the kernel $K$ in \eqref{eq:K} is real, even, and smooth for all $x \neq 0$ with derivates of rapid decay, as made precise in Proposition~\ref{prop:decay}, Proposition~\ref{prop:kernel decomposition} and Corollary~\ref{cor:improved asymptotics}, it is also singular at the origin, causing nontrivial problems when one wants to analyse it.\footnote{Whitham later approximated the exact kernel \(K\) with a continuous exponential function, resulting in a different equation, known as the Burgers--Poisson equation.
+That equation has a stronger dispersion than \eqref{eq:whitham}.} We approach \(K\) by investigating the signs of its derivatives, taking a route via complex analysis and the theory of completely monotone functions.
 As it turns out, the kernel \(K\) can be understood via both the theory of Stieltjes functions and the theory of positive definite functions, depending on whether one considers the Laplace or the Fourier transform, respectively.
 As a by-product of our study we obtain a closed formula for the kernel \(K\) in physical space, as well as for its periodisation.
-It is worth noting that \(K\) appears in the classical water-wave problem, as well as in the derivation of numerous dispersive equations \cite{MR3060183}, so that our analysis might prove useful in other settings as well.
+It is worth noting that \(K\) appears in the classical water-wave problem, as well as in the derivation of numerous dispersive equations \cite{MR3060183}, so that our analysis will be useful in these settings as well.

 Building on the results for the integral kernel \(K\) we are able to prove the main result of this paper: the existence of a highest, cusped and periodic travelling-wave solution of \eqref{eq:steadywhitham}, monotonically increasing and smooth between its sole trough and crest in a half-period, and belonging to the H\"older space \(C^{1/2}(\R)\) --- but to no smaller space in the same scale.
 The proof thereof has two main components.
 The construction of a global, locally analytic, curve of sinusoidal, periodic smooth waves along which \(\max\varphi \to \mu/2\) on the one hand, and a detailed analysis of solutions satisfying \(\max \varphi = \mu/2\) on the other.
 The first part is attained via analytic global bifurcation theory developed by Buffoni, Dancer and Toland \cite{MR1956130}, where we rule out all alternatives along the main bifurcation curve but \(\max\varphi \to \mu/2\), including in particular that the curve could return to a line of constant, but nonzero, solutions (see Figure~\ref{fig:bifurcation} on p.~\pageref{fig:bifurcation} for a qualitative picture of the bifurcation diagram as a whole).
 It is then straightforward to find a subsequence of waves converging to a solution with \(\max \varphi = \mu/2\), and we use elliptic properties of the equation to rule out the possibility of the wave speed \(\mu\) vanishing in the limit.